tcasas7/notes/README.md

 Run the script with the following command:

 ## Hoy to Use:
+1. Login:
+Access the application and use the following credentials to log in:
+Username: test
+Password: 1234
-1. Create Notes: Go to Create Note to add new notes.
+2. Create Notes: Go to Create Note to add new notes.
-2. View Notes: The active are listed on the homepage.
+3. View Notes: The active are listed on the homepage.
 Use search and filter options for better navigation.
-3. Edit/Delete Notes: Use the respective buttons in each note card.
+4. Edit/Delete Notes: Use the respective buttons in each note card.
-4. Archive/Unarchive Notes: Archive active notes or view archived ones using the navigation Menu.
+5. Archive/Unarchive Notes: Archive active notes or view archived ones using the navigation Menu.

 ## Proyect Structure: